 - 1 pound potatoes with brushed skin

-- A pinch of sea salt for taste (cancer patients to skip salt)
+- Sea salt to taste (cancer patients to skip salt)

 Method Of Cooking: